athena-devs/voice-memo/README.md

 * **Memo Management:** Complete CRUD operations for voice notes.
 * **Asynchronous AI Processing:** Audio uploads are quickly acknowledged by the API and delegated to a Redis queue.
 A dedicated Worker handles the heavy AI processing without blocking the main thread.
 * **AI Insight Extraction:** Beyond transcription, the system uses Llama-3 to automatically generate titles, summaries, and structured JSON representations of the audio content.
 * **Secure Presigned URLs:** Files are protected in MinIO.
-The API generates temporary, cryptographically signed URLs for uploads and downloads, protecting the storage layer.
+The API generates temporary, cryptographically signed URLs for downloads, protecting the storage layer.
 * **Resilient Infrastructure:** Zero-downtime capable structure utilizing multi-stage Docker builds and strict network isolation.

 ## **🏗️ Infrastructure Services**